 oss-cn-shanghai.aliyuncs.comin the URL to the intranet endpoint

-- Migrate the backup file from OSS to RDS.
-The detailed procedure is as follows:
+- Migrate the backup file from OSS to RDS by completing the following steps:

 - Log on to the RDS console.